ShashaHan-collab/PreA-OutpatientRCT/README.md

 * **Source plot**: Plotting code for generating the figures listed above.

 # Usage
-* Classification Analysis: Run the code in the **Classification analysis/** folder to reproduce the classification analysis.
+* Classification Analysis: The **Classification analysis/** folder directory contains the code architecture and methodology used in our analysis.
+However, the actual clinical notes data are not included due to privacy concerns.
+Researchers can reference this code structure to understand our analytical approach.

 * Data Visualization: Use the data in **Source data/** with the plotting code in **Source plot/** to regenerate Figures 3, 4, and Extended Data Figure 1.